Oeyshik/Kaiburr-Task6/README.md

-# Consumer Complaints Text Classification
+# Kaiburr Task 6: Text Classification on Consumer Complaint Dataset

 This project involves the classification of consumer complaints into specific categories such as Credit reporting, Debt collection, Consumer Loan, and Mortgage.
 The goal is to assist in organizing and addressing consumer complaints effectively.